 Students who feel they have knowledge and experience similar to a particular course and who cannot gain credit by one of the methods listed under Advanced Standing (see below) may challenge a course and receive credit for that course.
 However, in some cases, students may wish to discuss course requirement waivers with program faculty.
-There is no limit on the number of credits which may be earned by challenge with the following exceptions:
+There is no limit on the number of credits that may be earned by challenge with the following exceptions:

-- Students cannot challenge courses at a lower level than ones in which they have already demonstrated competency, nor at a lower level than ones in which the students have already registered. - Students may not challenge courses which they have already taken. - Students may not challenge courses in which experiencing the course itself is essential. - Challenged courses do not apply toward meeting residency requirements for a degree.
+- Students cannot challenge courses at a lower level than ones in which they have already demonstrated competency, nor at a lower level than ones in which the students have already registered. - Students may not challenge courses which they have already taken. - Students may not challenge courses in which experiencing the course itself is essential. - Challenged courses do not apply toward meeting residency requirements for a certificate or degree. - Challenged courses do not count in determining financial aid eligibility.